-SQUEAK.
-SQUEAK.
-SQUEAK.
-It’s hard to sneak around the house to get to your secret candy stash when your kids hear your every move.
-In addition to losing your stealth, repairing squeaky floors don’t work, we recommend calling an Grand Rapids hardwood flooring contractor in your area.can make you feel like you’re living in a creaky old haunted house.
-(Totally not the aesthetic you want outside of Halloween.)
+repairing squeaky floors don’t work, we recommend calling an Grand Rapids hardwood flooring contractor in your area.can make you feel like you’re living in a creaky old haunted house.
 Below, you’ll find our tips for how to for good.
 If these tips for

 Insert Shims into Gaps

-A shim is just a fancy word for a small wooden wedge.
+A shim is a small wooden wedge.
 You’ll want to pick up a few of these at your local home improvement store the next time you’re out and about.
-You’ll also need another person to be able to find the floor creaks, so bribe one of your children to walk where you hear the most squeaking.
+You’ll also need another person to be able to find the places where the floor creaks.

-One story below, you’ll be in your basement hunting for the source of the sound.
-Once you’re standing below the squeaking, take one of your shims and insert it between the gap between the subfloor (plywood) and the joist (supporting wooden beam).
+Stand in your basement while the other person walks on the floor above you.
+Once you’re standing below a board that squeaks, take one of your shims and insert it between the gap between the subfloor (plywood) and the joist (supporting wooden beam).